 Every refurbished iPad, iPhone, Mac, Apple TV, or Apple accessory Apple sells goes through a certification process that ensures full functionality, and with iOS devices, each one gets a new outer shell and a fresh battery.
-All refurbished products come with a 1-year warranty.
+All refurbished products come with a 1-year warranty, just like new devices.
+Note that you can get refurbished or used Apple products at steeper discounts from third-party retailers, but it's only Apple that offers a rigorous refurbishment process and inspection.

 As long as you can wait a few months to pick up an Apple product, there's virtually no downside to purchasing a refurbished model.
 The quality is superb and the price savings can be worth the wait.
 This guide covers all the ins and outs of refurbished products, from release timelines and prospective price savings to warranty information and stock information.